ShuweiLeung/Style-Transfer/Neural_Style_Transfer/README.md

 `loss.py`   --  Functions to calculate content loss and style loss.

-`train.py`  --  Contains VGG class the defines the VGG-19 configuration
+`train.py`  --  Contains VGG class that defines the VGG-19 configuration.

-Code in `optimizer` and `reconstruct` is used to show how the style transfer implemented by reconstructing content and style image after particular convolution layers.
+Code in `optimizer` and `reconstruct` are used to show how the style transfer implemented by reconstructing content and style image after particular convolution layers and how total loss envolve with the number of iterations.

 ## Result
 All corresponding results is saved in `styleTransfer/images/result`